Not The Only Game In Town

 Amazon is a new and up and comer that will be important going forward due to their dominance in voice search.
 Amazon’s Alexa is the market leader in the smart speaker market with over 66.4 million users, more than 40% of the total market.
 If you are looking for tech-savvy users, generally with more income, voice search and Amazon are people to watch closely.

-This social media giant is increasingly becoming a large part of many agencies marketing mix.
+This social media giant is increasingly becoming a large part of many agencies’ marketing mix.
 Unlike Google, Facebook gives you an incredible amount of granularity on who you target and what behaviors you want to accomplish.
 If you want to target people, not keywords, then ad placements on Facebook might be the platform for you.

-While Facebook does have an auction system similar to Google, it puts a lot emphasis on expected effectiveness and quality over bid price.
+While Facebook does have an auction system similar to Google, it puts a lot of emphasis on expected effectiveness and quality over bid price.
 If you have established yourself as an effective advertiser on Facebook, then their algorithms will reward you appropriately.

-With its market dominance there is probably no way to buy yourself around Google.
+With its market dominance, there is probably no way to buy yourself around Google.
 That being said you can supplement your marketing mix with many of these Google alternatives.
-Also consider organic search engine optimization.
+Also, consider organic search engine optimization.
 If you can’t beat paid advertisements at auction maybe using that funds to optimize your pages for better organic placements is an option.
 Best of luck, and happy marketing!